divyaj5/divyaj5.github.io/_projects/bfro_reports_fall2022.md

 <vegachart schema-url="{{ site.baseurl }}/assets/json/wordchart.json" style="width: 100%"></vegachart>

-# Plot 2: UFO Sightings On A Map
+# Plot 2: Big Foot Sightings By State

 Description: This map visualization displays the geographical distribution of UFO sightings, plotting the locations of reported sightings across various regions.
 The points on the map represent individual UFO sighting occurrences, allowing users to explore patterns and concentrations of sightings based on location.